vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 =

 166 According to the Categories of Nyaya Philo- sophy.
-The others are: Višesha or Particularity,
+The others are: Viśesha or Particularity,

 IV.]